nikspyratos/toybox/README.md

 ## Notes/Ideas

 - Caddy usage here may be of limited use for you if you use Forge/Ploi/etc.
+- There's a bit of admitted hypocrisy here: Using SQLite for simplicity over running MySQL, but at the same time using Redis for queue & cache.
+Should Redis be removed, or should MySQL be added?
-- Redis is a part of this stack, but filesystem cache & `php artisan queue:work` can probably do just fine for quite a while.
-However the Horizon integration for visibility is really nice.
+  - Filesystem cache & `php artisan queue:work` can probably do just fine for quite a while.
+  - The Horizon integration for visibility into queues is really nice.
 - Should tests run as pre-commit hooks too?
 On larger test bases and for atomised commits probably a bad idea, so for now no.
 - Laravel Folio for non-application pages?
 E.g. landing page
 - More general Filament component usage outside of admin panel